werf/werf/docs/_includes/reference/cli/werf_bundle_apply.md

   -R, --auto-rollback=false
             Enable auto rollback of the failed release to the previous deployed release version
-            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --deploy-report-path=''
+            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --deploy-graph-path=''
+            Save deploy graph path to the specified file (by default $WERF_DEPLOY_GRAPH_PATH).
+            Extension must be .dot or not specified.
+If extension not specified, then .dot is used --deploy-report-path=''
             Change deploy report path and format (by default $WERF_DEPLOY_REPORT_PATH or
             ".werf-deploy-report.json" if not set).
 Extension must be .json for JSON format.
 If